Information Technology and Data Manager

 Mark Adcock, IT and Data Manager is responsible for the operation of the foundation's Information Technology systems and infrastructure and is administrator for its database system.
 Prior to joining the foundation in 2013, Mark provided technical support and Systems Engineering at the University of Virginia and worked with a smaller nonprofit—the AIDS/HIV Services Group of Virginia.

-Rachel Berry has returned to the Foundation as Communications Associate, a position in which she supports the Foundation's numerous awareness efforts.
-Rachel worked as Development Associate for the Foundation in 2010 and left to join the alumni relations team at St. Anne's-Belfield School in Charlottesville.
-She graduated from the University of Virginia in December 2009 with a BA in English.
+Rachel Berry works to enhance the Foundatoin's numerous awareness efforts as Communications Manager.
+Previously, Rachel worked as Development Associate for the Foundation in 2010 and left to join the alumni relations team at St. Anne's-Belfield School in Charlottesville.
+She returned in 2012 to join the communications team.
+Rachel graduated from the University of Virginia in December 2009 with a BA in English.